 Low level background music and sound in hospitality: safe management

-This guidance is effective from Saturday 12 December 2020.
+This guidance was effective from Saturday 12 December 2020.

 On 14 August 2020, statutory guidance for the hospitality sector was introduced in response to the ongoing COVID-19 pandemic.
 As part of the statutory guidance is was necessary to request, as a precautionary measure, that there should be no background sound in hospitality premises, including music and audio from televisions.

 Following introduction of this measure an expert advisory group was established to look at how low level background sound might be managed in a COVID safe manner that did not interfere with speech intelligibility or cause increased vocal effort.

 The advisory group, comprising independent and industry acoustic experts, government and environmental health officials, and trade representatives, developed guidance on how this can be achieved.
 This guidance should be used by all hospitality premises to ensure they have in place the necessary arrangements for the safe management of low level background sound.